SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/03-Events.md

 To include the built-in Events module use the `require()` method.

-In addition, all event properties and methods are an instance of an EventEmitter object.
+Besides, all event properties and methods are an instance of an EventEmitter object.

 To be able to access these properties and methods, create an EventEmitter object.

-With the EventEmitter object we can assign handlers to our own events.
+With the EventEmitter object, we can assign handlers to our own events.

 In this example we use the `eventEmitter.on()` method to assign the event handler to an event called "click".

-Finally we fire the event using the `eventEmitter.emit()` method.
+Finally, we fire the event using the `event emitter.emit()` method.

-**Important thing to know is that Events are not Asychronous!**
+**Important thing to know is that Events are not Asynchronous!**

 ```js
 const events = require('events');